Transactions

 VAT on Transaction Lines

 Each line optionally accepts vatRate and vatTreatment fields.
-These are tax reporting metadata — they tell the API how to calculate the VAT component of that line's amount for HMRC reporting purposes.
+These are tax reporting metadata: they tell the API how to calculate the VAT component of that line's amount for HMRC reporting purposes.
 They do not create additional balancing lines or modify the journal balance.

 When vatRate and vatTreatment are provided on a line, the API calculates and stores vatAmount as follows:

-• inclusive — the line amount already contains VAT. vatAmount = |amount| - (|amount| / (1 + rate))
+• inclusive: the line amount already contains VAT. vatAmount = |amount| - (|amount| / (1 + rate))

-• exclusive — the line amount is net of VAT. vatAmount = |amount| × rate
+• exclusive: the line amount is net of VAT. vatAmount = |amount| * rate

-• none or omitted — no VAT calculation is performed.
+• none or omitted: no VAT calculation is performed.

 For example, on a £100 net sale with 20% VAT, the API consumer must send three explicit lines:

-1. Trade Debtors (acc_1200): +12000 (debit)
+1. Trade Debtors (acc_1100): +12000 (debit)

-2. Sales (acc_4000): -10000, vatRate: 20, vatTreatment: "exclusive"
+2. Sales - Products (acc_4000): -10000, vatRate: 20, vatTreatment: "exclusive"

-3. VAT Output (acc_2201): -2000 (credit)
+3. VAT on Sales (acc_2200): -2000 (credit)

-The API will compute vatAmount: 2000 on the Sales line for tax reporting, but it will not inject the VAT Output line — that is the consumer's responsibility.
+The API will compute vatAmount: 2000 on the Sales line for tax reporting, but it will not inject the output VAT line.
+That is the consumer's responsibility.

 Transaction Statuses

-• posted — immutable, included in reports and balances.
-Posted transactions can be reconciled to confirm they match bank statements
+• posted: immutable, included in reports and balances.
+Posted transactions can be reconciled to confirm they match bank statements.

 Source Types